Books Set on a Form of Transportation

 Until 1940, Alice only experienced adventure and bravery through characters in books.
 But when a plane crashes near her home, she finds new motivation and strength to join the war effort.
 As a schoolteacher, she’s the perfect volunteer to help accompany children overseas.

 Lily has a talent for math, and once dreamed of using that for more than calculating her grocery budget.
-But then she found love, and had two adored children.
-Her world is ripped apart by war, and as bombs reign down, she must decide how to keep her children safe.
+But then she found love and had two adored children.
+Her world is ripped apart by war, and as bombs rain down, she must decide how to keep her children safe.

 The Book Girls Say…